What Cheap Tint Really Costs You

 Inferior Films Age Poorly

 One of the things we hate to see most are films that have either lost their tint or turned to that terrible murky purple colour.
-Cheap film manufacturers use a low-grade dye to give colour to their films.
+Cheap film manufacturers use low-grade dye to give colour to their films.
 When exposed to sunlight, these dyes will either bleach until clear or turn purple.

 If you want your tint to last, and avoid purple windows, make sure that the film you select is stable and won’t be rendered useless by sunlight.
 High-quality films, like the Hüper Optik films we carry at Diversity, use patented Nano-Ceramic technology to guarantee their films against any sort of solar degradation.

 After 20 years in the tinting business, we know that cheap tint jobs end up costing you more than a premium job.
 We often get asked how this is true, and the answer lies in the process of removing old tint.
-Inevitably, poor-quality tint will degrade to the point where you need to have it removed and replaced.
+Inevitably, the poor-quality tint will degrade to the point where you need to have it removed and replaced.
 Removing old, cracked window tint is not an easy job – low-end films require hours to properly remove and can cost up to $250 just for the labour.

 Don’t be tempted by cheap tint; do it once, and do it right.
 When you choose Diversity, you choose the best.
 If you have any questions, are looking for a quote, or want to know which formula of tint is right for you, give us a shout.